jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

         - **m of n control**: you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery
         - **split custody**: enables two or more people to share access to a key (e.g. for example, two people each hold half the password to the key)
       - Key rotation: rotate keys (retire old keys, implement new) to reduce the risks of a compromised key having access
+      - **Cryptographic erase**: methods that permanently remove the cryptographic keys
       - Key states:
         - suspension: temporary hold
         - revocation: permanently revoked